ejconlon/rulecheck/README.md

 function in `Config.hs` defines what imports should be added for each test file for a package.
 You can modify that function to add necessary imports and then re-generate the test suite.

-Another possible issue is that the rules cannot be tested, because their types are not exposed.
-To fix this you will need to:

-1. modify the package under test itself (i.e. the one in `$PACKAGEDIR`) to expose the necessary modules, and
-2. instruct rulecheck to use the modified package.

-(1) should only require modifying the .cabal file to expose the module.
-(2) can be done by modifying `stack.yaml` to include the directory for that package, so the one from Hackage is not used.

 ## Pre-submit checks